JoshuaClugston/QKP_Rollout/README.md

 # QKP_Rollout
- ollout for Constrained Dynamic Programming Applied to the 0-1 Quadratic Knapsack Problem
+Rollout for Constrained Dynamic Programming Applied to the 0-1 Quadratic Knapsack Problem